Table of Contents

 - Conclusion: Preventing AIDS & Slowing HIV

-- It can take anywhere from a few months to many years (10+) for an infected victim to acquire full blown AIDS from HIV.
+- It can take anywhere from a few months to many years (10 or more) for an infected person to acquire full blown AIDS from HIV.

 - If diagnosed early and given access to the advanced treatments of today’s antiviral therapy, many HIV sufferers never even acquire AIDS.

 Varying from person to person, there is no exact, rigid timeline for symptoms in those persons with HIV could present, though there are general possibilities in every case.
 That being said, HIV will follow a general pattern in most cases, covered under three main categories.